In this post, I’m exploring the 17 best bean to cup coffee machines of 2022 in the UK.

 If you tend to take marketing blurb with a pinch of salt, I’m with you!

-Most of the marketing blurb you’ll read on Sage products, though, is bang on.
+Many the marketing blurb you’ll read on Sage products, though, is bang on.

 This is something I’ve learned over the years from becoming a user of Sage machines.

-This latest wave of machines from Sage (Breville Worldwide, however sold in the UK under the brand Sage Appliances as of course there’s another Breville brand here, the name was sold in the 80s I believe) truly do heat up in 3 seconds.
+This latest wave of machines from Sage (Breville Worldwide, nevertheless sold in the UK under the brand Sage Appliances as of course there’s another Breville brand here, the name was sold in the 80s I believe) truly do heat up in 3 seconds.

 The Automatic milk texturing is something else I was initially skeptical of, nevertheless that’s right too, as this is another feature the Bambino plus shares.
 You can choose from three temperature settings and three foam settings, and it in fact does make proper microfoam that you can pour latte art with.